Jim Giles (meteorologist): Giles' Coats for Kids

-Since 1986, Giles spearheaded the Giles' Coats For Kids Campaign, which provided warm winter coats for Oklahomans who would otherwise do without.
+Since 1986, Giles has spearheaded the Giles' Coats For Kids Campaign, which provided warm winter coats for Oklahomans who would otherwise do without.
 As of his retirement over 200,000 coats had been donated.

 Retirement and death

 On November 22, 2006, Giles retired from KOTV after 25 years.
 In his final interview, Giles said he wanted to be remembered for "just doing a good job."
 After his retirement, Giles began a business venture selling steel safe rooms of his own design as storm shelters for the tornado-prone Tulsa area, but a few weeks later, on December 20, 2006, he died after battling a series of health problems.

 Legacy

-In the days following his death, local news stations across northeastern Oklahoma paid tribute to Giles, reflecting on his contributions to severe weather forecasting and the culture of northeastern Oklahoma.
-Among those who paid tribute to Giles were personalities on competing stations such as KTUL and KJRH, as well as past and present colleagues at KOTV.